 CoSchedule planned the tool after calculating the Emotional Marketing Value (EMV) of more than a million headlines in their repository.

-They combined the EMV score (as calculated by Advanced Marketing Institute’s headline analyzer) with other elements that make a headline compelling.
+They combined the EMV score (as calculated by Advanced Marketing Institute’s headline analyzer) with other elements that make a headline compelling in social media and search engine results.

 The result was a more robust headline analyzer.